-A drain and spin may shorten drying times for some heavy fabrics or special-care items by removing excess water.
+A drain and spin may help shorten drying times for some heavy fabrics or special-care items by removing excess water.

-- Push Cycle Control Knob in and turn clockwise until the indicator points to the bar on the dial, as illustrated. - Pull Cycle Control Knob out.
+- Push Cycle Control Knob in and turn clockwise until indicator points to the bar located just before an OFF area on the dial, as illustrated. - 2.
+Pull Cycle Control Knob out.
 The washer will drain and spin.